dojo/docs/util/doctools/generate.rst

 Introduction
 ============

-In `Dojo Inline Documentation <util/doctools/markup>`_ we detailed the markup syntax and conventions available to document your API inline in your code.
+In :ref:`Dojo Inline Documentation <util/doctools/markup>` we detailed the markup syntax and conventions available to document your API inline in your code.
 These inline docs can be extracted using the doctools parser - a php-based script available in util/docscripts in your svn checkout of the Dojo Toolkit.
 The parser generates xml and/or json of the entirety of the configured namespaces (dojo, dijit and dojox by default).

 ===================
 Defining Namespaces